exercism/javascript/concepts/objects/about.md

 ## Truly Empty Object

 You might have noticed that an empty object in JavaScript is not completely empty.
-For example it contains the `hasOwnProperty` method and other methods like `toString`.
+For example, it contains the `hasOwnProperty` method and other methods like `toString`.
 Usually that does not cause any problems but if you ever need to create a truly empty object use a [null object][mdn-null-object] that can be created via `Object.create(null)`.

 [mdn-identifier]: https://developer.mozilla.org/en-US/docs/Glossary/Identifier